Releb/Customer-Segmentation-Analysis/README.md

 As the number of children in a household increases,
-- there is a corresponding rise in expenditure,
+- There is a corresponding rise in expenditure,
-- a greater propensity to purchase discounted items,
+- A greater propensity to purchase discounted items,
-- and an uptick in the acquisition of non-essential goods.
+- And an uptick in the acquisition of non-essential goods.

 Interestingly, it has been observed that individuals without children at home tend to spend more overall and frequently purchase items at full price, positioning them as  as particularly valuable customers for the company.”